Maya Gurantz: The Plague Archives

 Defined by Gurantz as experimental “lecture-performances,” the videos weave connections between disparate narratives associated with plague histories.
 In Great Men and Sheep, French microbiologist Louis Pasteur, renowned for his breakthrough discoveries on vaccines and pasteurization, is examined in relation to his experiments on sheep.
 Incorporating visual and textual information spanning a century, the video links various elements in connection with Pasteur: a conspiracy theory conflating vaccine fears with sex; patriarchy and the fiction of male genius; shifting notions of appropriate animal-human relations; and the mythical roots of Jesus as the “good pastor.”

-Alternatively, The Plague Roots of Hate maps the relationship between pandemics and racism across multiple locales.
+Alternatively, Productions of Whiteness maps the relationship between pandemics and racism across multiple locales.
 These include the bubonic plague of 1901, and the creation of the first South African townships, which later became a model for the apartheid state.
 Other aspects of the video examine early twentieth-century typhus outbreaks resulting in humiliating and unnecessary disinfections forced upon Mexican workers in El Paso, which triggered the Bath House Riots of 1919.
 These mass decontaminations served as inspiration for Nazi doctors in concentration camps during the Holocaust.

 The materials referenced in Gurantz’s expansive video works form part of her on-going archive of ephemera exploring disease through multiple intersecting lenses—scientific, cultural, social, and political.
 Organized thematically into six sections (narrative, maps, pustules, the breast, public service announcements, and charms and amulets), each segment combines image and text from a plethora of sources including filmic, scientific, religious, and museological databases.
 Installed across the gallery in an associative manner, both the archive and its method of display encourage a non-linear reading of the subject of disease and its (mis)representation across different historical eras.